zegami/zegami-python-sdk/README.md

 1) MOST IMPORTANT - Zegami has concepts used internally in its data engine, like 'imageset', 'dataset'.
 Strive to never require the user to have to know anything about these, or even see them.
 If the user needs an image, they should ask for an image from a concept they ARE expected to understand like a 'collection' or a 'workspace'.
 Anything obscure should be hidden, for example: `_get_imageset()`, so that auto-suggestions of a class will always contain relevant and useful methods/attribs/properties.

 2) Avoid ambiguous parameters.
 Use the best worded, lowest level parameters types for functions/methods.
 Give them obvious names.
 Any ambiguity or unobvious parameters MUST be described in detail in the docstring.
 Avoid parameters like 'target' or 'action', or describe them explicitly.
+If an instance is needed, describe how/where that instance should come from.

 3) `assert`!
 If you expect an RGB image, check that your input is an array, that its len(shape) == 3, that shape[2] == 3.
 Use a proper message if this is not the case.